openstack-archive/tripleo-docs/doc/source/install/basic_deployment/tempest.rst

   * python-tempest: this package contains the tempest python library and is consumed as a dependency for out of tree tempest plugins i.e. for Horizon and Designate tempest plugins.
-  * python-tempestconf: It provides the `discover-tempest-config` utility through which we can generate tempest config.
+  * python-tempestconf: It provides the :command:`discover-tempest-config`
+    utility through which we can generate tempest config.
   * openstack-tempest: this package contains a set of integration tests to be run against a live OpenStack cluster and required executables for running tempest.
 Packages `python-tempest` and `python-tempestconf` mentioned above